0x3C50/Renderer/README.md

 # Renderer
 An easy to use rendering library for modern fabricmc

+# WARNING
+This library uses some very old rendering techniques, and is barely maintained anymore.
+It does still work, but there's no guarantee it will continue to do so in a few updates.
+A remake will eventually be public.

+You can still use this library, and it will probably work, but I do not know for how long.

 # Installing
 You can install this library using [Jitpack](https://jitpack.io/)